machinae/nuxt-starter-template/README.md

 A [Nuxt.js](https://github.com/nuxt/nuxt.js) starter project template without the distraction of a complicated development environment.

-Updated to include testing with Jest, CSS extraction, and other common sense defaults for generating static sites.
+Updated to include CSS extraction, and other common sense defaults for generating static sites.

 Live demo: https://starter.nuxtjs.org